MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/dev-tools/access-instances.md

 1. Click the VM name.
 2. Use the local administrator user name and password that are shown to connect to the cloud VM through Remote Desktop.
 You can reveal the password by selecting the show password icon.

 For any environments deployed **on or after Platform update 12** , there are distinct accounts, a developer account and an admin account.
-Customers will not have access to virtual machine admin accounts on development or build environments that are running in Microsoft subscriptions.
+Customers will not have access to virtual machine admin accounts on environments that are running in Microsoft subscriptions.
 Thus, the admin account will be hidden unless the environment is running in their Azure subscription.
 For more information, see [Development and build VMs that don't allow admin access FAQ](../sysadmin/VMs-no-admin-access.md).

 After you sign in to the environment through Remote Desktop, if you want to access the local application from the browser, use the same base URL that you use to access the application from a remote computer.
 The previous section explains how to obtain this base URL from LCS.